We all know that happy kids means happy parents, so here’s our curated list of family-friendly restaurants

 Fiamma, Shop G02, Peak Galleria, 118 Peak Road, Hong Kong, p.
 2657 0800

 7. Hong Kong’s first tiny happy hour at Fini’s

 Who says happy hours are only for adults?
 Now, kids can get just as excited as their parents between the magical hours of 4-7pm at hearty Italian-American restaurant Fini’s.

 When an accompanying adult purchases an item from the a la carte menu, kids under 10 have the benefit of eating off the kids’ menu for free.
 The dishes are all comfort foods using familiar ingredients, so nothing too outrageous for those fussy eaters, and includes all the classic kids’ favourites like gooey and delicious mac & cheese, as well as fun, playful dishes such as mozzarella sticks and meatballs.
 Definitely one of our favourite child-friendly restaurants in Hong Kong!

-Fini’s has locations in SoHo and Wan Chai
+Fini’s has locations multiple locations in Hong Kong.

 While TREE is one of our fave furniture stores and home stores in Hong Kong, little do people know that they have an amazing family-friendly cafe in Ap Lei Chau.
 Other than hanging around at the relaxing wooden play zone, kids can enjoy a free babycino, mini cupcake and banana.
 Their ladies restroom also has a spacious changing station, making the changing process more comfortable and convenient.
 If you want to shop some furniture while keeping kids and daddy entertained, TREE Cafe is the perfect place.